Europe leads stock market recovery on firmer business growth

 So far, Federal Reserve Chair Jerome Powell has argued the labour market is still far short of where it needs to be to start talking of tapering asset buying.

-In Europe, Germany's 10-year yield , the benchmark for the region, was up 1 basis point to -0.23%, although below its highest since March 2020 hit on Monday.
+In Europe, Germany's 10-year yield , the benchmark for the region, was up at -0.22%, although below its highest since March 2020 hit on Monday.

 Just the mention of higher U.S. rates was enough to help the dollar recoup a little of its recent losses.

-The dollar held at 109.45 yen , having shied away from resistance at 109.61.
-Against a basket of currencies, the dollar touched a near two week high of 91.448.
+Against a basket of currencies, the dollar touched a two-week high of 91.436, its highest since April 19.

+That pressured the euro , which dropped once again below the $1.20 mark.

-In commodity markets, palladium rose 0.7% to $3,004, near to the record high hit on Tuesday on worries over short supplies of the metal used in emissions controlling devices in automobiles.
+In commodity markets, palladium rose 0.6% to $3,002, near to the record high touched on Tuesday on worries over short supplies of the metal used in emissions-controlling devices in automobiles.

 Gold was left lagging at $1,777 an ounce .